 - i.
 Material facts.
 Facts are "material" if they affect the merits of the case.
 Facts are not "material" if they merely provide background information or develop the character of a witness.
 One test that judges and competitors can use to assess materiality is whether the facts at issue are of the type that could reasonably be expected to be included in the party's closing argument. - ii.
-Reasonable inference.
-A witness's answer does not qualify as a "reasonable inference" merely because it is consistent with (i.e., does not contradict) statements in the witness's affidavit.
-Rather, a reasonable inference must be a conclusion that a reasonable person would draw from a particular fact or set of facts contained in the affidavit. - iii.
+Permissible inference.
+A witness's answer does not qualify as a "permissible inference" merely because it is consistent with (i.e., does not contradict) statements in the witness's affidavit.
+Rather, a permissible inference must be a conclusion that a reasonable person would draw from a particular fact or set of facts contained in the affidavit. - iii.
 Affidavit.
-For the purposes of Rule 7.21, an "affidavit" includes not only a witness's sworn statement, but also any document in which the witness has stated their beliefs, knowledge, opinions or conclusions (such as a deposition or an expert's written report).
-This definition does not include affidavits or documents produced by other witnesses, except to the extent that a witness has relied on such affidavits or documents in forming their own conclusions. - (5) TRIAL REMEDY FOR VIOLATIONS.
+Unless otherwise indicated in the case packet, for the purposes of Rule 7.21, an "affidavit" includes not only a witness's sworn statement, but also any document in which the witness has stated their beliefs, knowledge, opinions or conclusions (such as a deposition, interrogation, or an expert's written report).
+This definition does not include affidavits or documents produced by other witnesses, except to the extent that a witness has relied on such affidavits or documents in forming their own conclusions.
+All statements made under oath remain subject to Rule 6.11(3). - (5) TRIAL REMEDY FOR VIOLATIONS.
 If the cross-examiner believes the witness has made an Improper Invention, the only available remedy is to impeach the witness using the witness's affidavit.
 Impeachment may take the form of demonstrating either (i) an inconsistency between the witness's affidavit and trial testimony ("impeachment by contradiction") or (ii) that the witness introduced material facts on direct or redirect examination that are not stated in or reasonably inferred from the witness's affidavit ("impeachment by omission").
 The cross-examiner is not permitted to raise an objection to the judge on the basis of "invention of fact."